xyz010/Leetcode/README.md

 # Welcome to my Github Repository.
-## Here you can find my coding solutions to a number of Leetcode Challennges.
+### Here you can find my coding solutions to a number of Leetcode Challenges.
 Feel free to comment and propose changes and imporvements

-### List of Solved Problems:
+#### List of Solved Problems:
 1. 101 Symmetric Tree
 1. 1013 Partition Array Into Three Parts With Equal Sum
 1. 102 Binary Tree Level Order Traversal